RolandMarchand/grimoire-engine/design.md

 #### Item Usage
 - Checkbox system for item selection
-- Multiple items allowed per turn
+- Up to 4 items allowed
 - Consumable items destroyed after combat
 - Non-consumable items retained
-- Situational effectiveness rules
-- Overkill prevention system

 #### Escape
 - Success based on dice roll
 - Higher success rate at low health
 - Special items can aid escape
 - Failed attempts risk damage
-- Not leaving or re-entering the room will cause the fight to reoccur
+- Not immediately leaving the room or re-entering it will cause the fight to reoccur

 #### Dodge
 - Not an option during combat
 - Has a chance to occur upon taking damage
-- While attacking, negates 1/3 of the opponent's attack points
+- While attacking, negates 4/5 of the opponent's attack points
 - While inspecting or escaping, negates all damage
 - Dodge chance improves with:
   - Lower health